-work req uire Communication achievement above the minimum SASW \square NO $ \boxtimes $ If YES, please sta this is required: te the grad de/level required for English and give a brief REASON as to why Enter alternative grade/lev rel requirements and reasons here.
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES \Box NO

+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.